3.5/507 is competitive somewhere!

 Right now I’m humming that old Jimmy Buffet song—you know the one…”It’s 5:00 somewhere.”
-So my first, best answer is, “3.5 is competitive somewhere!”
+So my first, best answer is, “3.5/507 is competitive somewhere!”
 In fact, if you’ve read my post, “What’s considered a good MCAT score?” it underscores the fact that depending on your MCAT score, a rather mediocre GPA may be good enough to get you into some (lower-tier) schools.
-If you hit the 50th percentile on the new MCAT GPA of 3.5 or higher, it’s probably going to get you into a lot of middle-tier schools.
+If you hit the 50th percentile on the new MCAT with a GPA of 3.5 or higher, it’s probably going to get you into some lower, and maybe a couple middle-tier schools.
 Then, when you land a 518 on the MCAT, you may not have to sing that Jimmy Buffet song anymore, because you’ll be competitive everywhere!

 My answer isn’t based on empirical data, because you can find that on a lot of medical school websites.
 For starters, you can check out the 10th and 90th percentile MCAT scores in The Official Guide to Medical School Admissions 2015: How to Prepare for and Apply to Medical School or look at the individual stats of students matriculating into U.S. Medical Schools at services.aamc.org/msar/home.
 I’m just offering parameters and pointers for where your GPA/MCAT numbers should be, from my own personal perspective.
 But in my opinion it’s a mistake giving two little numbers too much power over your psyche!
 Obviously you need good-looking numbers to seduce adcom committees into inviting you to “the dance,” but I’ve seen some pretty well-endowed students (numbers-wise) smacked down with rejection, while others with badly pocked scores somehow squeaked through.
 Since this game of predictions is not an exact science, I’ll throw out every bit of wisdom I can….and then recommend that you take it with a grain of salt.

 And with a lot of my recent posts, let me qualify my opinions with the fact that so much is in flux with the new MCAT, that adequately scoring it is going to elude adcoms for a few cycles!
-There’s no way to say what the ideal score is, since even AAMC is saying that scores in the middle of the curve may be superior to a perfect 528!
+There’s no way to say what the ideal score is, since even AAMC is saying that scores in the middle of the curve may be better than (or at least equal to) a perfect 528!

 MD vs. DO

 Let’s start with the MD/DO difference.
-Actual data from 2011 and 2012 shows that for a DO program, the average numbers for GPA/MCAT matriculants are 3.48/26.5, while MD candidates have to ramp it up a bit: 3.68/31.2.
+Actual data from 2015-2016 shows that for a DO program, the average numbers for GPA/MCAT matriculants are 3.44/503, while MD candidates have to ramp it up a bit: 3.55/505.
 So if those are averages, then they likely correspond to middle- or lower-tier schools.
 If you’re targeting top-tier programs, your numbers will have to be higher.
-That would tend to bear out the number at the top of this post—3.7/32—as a pretty solid combination.
+That would tend to bear out the number at the top of this post—3.7/511—as a pretty solid combination.

 What about 3.6 GPA?